indigo423/opennms.org/user/pages/05.blog/2017-01-10-opennms-docker-image/item.md

 Replace the `YOUR-LOCATION` and `opennms` in the URLs with values fitting your environment.
 The Minion ID is a unique identifier to register this specific instance of the Minion in the OpenNMS system.
-In case you don't provide a Minion ID it is generated automatically and you don't control the ID when it's lost.
+If you don't provide a Minion ID, it is generated automatically and you don't control the ID when it's lost.
-To assign them manually can just specify them in the Minion environment file.
+To assign them manually, you can just specify them in the Minion environment file.

 _File: .minion.env_